aicenter/simod/README.md

 3. This creates trips.txt in the directory.
 This file contains demand for the simulation, you need to move it to wherever you store the data for the simulation.

-    *check, whether the trip times fit in your simulation time*

 ## 5. run the simulation

-1. Create your local config file (your_config.cfg) in directory /amod-to-agentpolis\local_config_files/.
+1. Create your local config file (your_config.cfg) in directory /amod-to-agentpolis/local_config_files/.
 You can copy the original master config from the project, located in /src/.../amodsim/config/.
 Here, change amodsim_data_dir line to your directory with data for the simulation.
 Tweak anything you need.

+     - *check, whether the trip times fit in your simulation time*

 	```
+	start_time: change to match your data (in milliseconds)
 	agentpolis:
 	{
+		#srid for New York
-		#srid: 32618 #Manhattan
+		srid: 32618
-		show_stacked_entities: true

-		visio:
-		{
-			#launches gui on true
-			show_visio: false
-		}

-		map_nodes_filepath: $map_dir + 'nodes.geojson'
-		map_edges_filepath: $map_dir + 'edges.geojson'
+		...
+		...
+		...

 		# length of simulation
 		simulation_duration: